Eric the Victorious: Saga sources

-According to saga sources, Eric also had a beautiful daughter.
-A Swede named Åke desired her.
-Eric however forbade his marriage proposal, since he knew a king in Russia that he wanted to marry her off to. Åke also was an unworthy man for his daughter.
+According to Yngvars saga víðförla, Eric also had a beautiful daughter.
+A Swedish chief named Åke desired her.
+Eric, however, forbade his marriage proposal, since he knew a king in Russia that he wanted to marry her off to. Åke also was an unworthy man for his daughter.
 The saga uses the word fylkeskonung to describe the Russian king.
-The fylkeskonungs all paid tributes to the Uppsala king according to the Yngling Saga and are described as client kings of the kings of Uppsala.
+The fylkeskonungs all paid tributes to the Uppsala king according to the Ynglinga saga and are described as client kings of the kings of Uppsala.
 Sometimes it means petty king.

-After that marriage took place Åke got jealous and angry at the Russian king for taking his love.
-Erik married her off to the Russian king.

-Åke retaliated by traveling to Russia with a friend and killing the king and taking Eric's daughter. Åke then allied himself with powerful Swedish jarls to avoid retaliation by Eric.

-Eric did not want to risk a confrontation since that would lead to much bloodshed in a possible civil war.
-For some years nothing happened and Åke had a son Edmund, father of Ingvar the Far-Travelled, leader of the Rus expedition to the Caspian Sea.
+Eric thus married her off to the Russian king.
+After that marriage took place, Åke got jealous and angry at the Russian king for taking his love.
+He retaliated by traveling to Russia, killing the king and taking Eric's daughter. Åke then allied himself with eight powerful Swedish jarls to avoid retaliation by Eric.
+Eric would not risk a confrontation since that would lead to much bloodshed and possibly civil war.
+For some years, nothing happened and Åke had a son Emund, father of Ingvar the Far-Travelled, leader of the Rus expedition to the Caspian Sea.
 Eric and Åke later had a good relationship and became friends once again.

-Before the wedding, Haakon Jarl said that Eric should do something against Åke and that his actions against Eric must be punished.
-Haakon offered Eric gifts if he took revenge and offered to help him take revenge.
-Leaving a rival alive could risk his life in a potential attack for the throne by Åke.

-Eric then started a plot for revenge.
-Eric armed his guards and killed Åke when he was leaving the party drunk together with his drunken bodyguards.

-After that Eric started a purge where all jarls allied with Åke were mercilessly killed and their property was confiscated.
-He spared the child and raised it as his grandson and also spared his daughter and brought them home with him.
+Later on, the Norwegian regent Haakon Jarl agreed to give his daughter Aud as wife to King Eric.
+Wedding festivities were prepared and grandees arrived to Uppsala from all over Eric's realm.
+Haakon Jarl was however not keen on accepting an enforced in-law sitting as high as himself.
+He therefore induced Eric to do something against Åke as his actions against the king must be punished.
+While the festivities were unfolding, Eric prepared his revenge.
+In the beginning, Åke kept his guard but became more careless as the feasting proceeded.
+In the night after the feast, Eric and Haakon assaulted Åke and his men and slaughtered them together with the eight chiefs who had supported Åke.
+Their property was confiscated.
+He nevertheless spared his daughter and the child Emund and brought them home with him.
+Emund was raised as his grandson and later appropriated the properties of Åke and the eight chiefs.